Matrix Completion with Noisy Entries and Outliers: Theoretical Properties

 Recall the stable property of \citet{Candes-Plan10} implies that, with high probability, the recovered matrix is subject to an error bound proportional to the noise level.
 This subsection shows that the robust matrix completion defined by~(\ref{eqn:goal}) is also stable.

 Although the formulation of~(\ref{eqn:goal}) has its root from classical robust statistics, it is also related to the more recent principal component pursuit (PCP) proposed by \citet{Candes-Li-Ma11}.
 PCP assumes that the entries of the observed matrix are noiseless, and that this matrix can be decomposed as the sum of a low rank matrix and a sparse matrix, where the sparse matrix is treated as the gross error.
 In \citet{Candes-Li-Ma11} it is shown that using PCP perfect recovery is possible with or without missing entries in the observed matrix.
+Another notable work by \citet{Chandrasekaran-Sanghavi-Parrilo11} provide completely deterministic conditions for the PCP to succeed under no missing data.
+See Section 1.5 of \citet{Candes-Li-Ma11} for a detailed comparison between these two pieces of work.
 For the case of noisy measurements without missing entries, \citet{Zhou-Li-Wright10} extend PCP to stable PCP (SPCP), which is shown to be stable.
 However, to the best of our knowledge, there is no existing theoretical results for the case of noisy (and/or outlying) measurements with missing entries.

 Inspired by \citet{She-Owen11}, we first establish an useful link between robust matrix completion~(\ref{eqn:goal}) and PCP in the following proposition.
 The proof can be found in Appendix~\ref{app:proofp2}.